-- Local markets can be interconnected for through demand or costs. - Firms' operations / decisions in one market have implications on their own and on other firms' in different markets.
-We expect firms account for / internalize these links. - The industry is a network where markets are endogeneously interconnected. - Questions: - How network structure affects costs & demand. - Propagation of shocks within a network. - (Dynamic) strategic interactions in the network.
+- An industry is a network when (local) markets are endogeneously interconnected. - Markets can be interconnected through demand or/and costs. - Firms' operations / decisions in one market may have implications on their own demand/costs in other markets.
+We expect firms to internalize these links. - The industry is a network where markets are endogeneously interconnected. - Questions: - How network structure affects costs & demand. - Propagation of shocks within a network. - (Dynamic) strategic interactions in the network.